verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] A poem written with rose petals.
 Making the sun blush.
 - [ ] I watched sadhguru before he was a javed-fighting viral sensation.
 - [ ] Militate against the peace of all life.
+- [ ] You are The setting sun.
+The coming night.
+The last word in their story.